kevindelord/swift-style-guide/README.markdown

 }
 ```

-### Nested Blocks
+### Nested Closures

 As said earlier, a line should not be too long and obvisouly as readable as possible.

-Where it gets complicated it's when you can/want to nest blocks or functions.
+Where it gets complicated it's when you can/want to nest closures or functions.
 Meaning calling a function and giving the result directly to another without creating a variable in between.

 This is absolutely not a bad thing, if it is well done and well structured.